First OpinionWay / Capital Export export barometer

 Export: a gamble worth taking

-Two pieces of good news: despite the health crisis, almost all the managers surveyed (97%) remain confident in their company's future.
+Good news: despite the health crisis, almost all the managers surveyed (97%) remain confident in their company's future.

 What are the strategies favored by exporting companies?